allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/integration_pytorch_ignite.md

 * Log metrics for training and validation:

-Attach the logger to the evaluator on the validation dataset and log ALL, Accuracy metrics after each epoch.
-We setup `global_step_transform=global_step_from_engine(trainer)` to take the epoch of the `trainer` instead of `evaluator`
+Attach the logger to the evaluator on the validation dataset and log all metrics after each epoch.
+We set up `global_step_transform=global_step_from_engine(trainer)` to take the epoch of the `trainer` instead of `evaluator`

 ```python